pete-the-programmer/tdd-ex-tdd-final/phase2.md

 | Tortoise  |            10 |         151   |      44.3 |
 | Hare      |            10 |          20   |      24.5 |
 | Hare      |            10 |         151   |       0.5 |

+## Next step

+Don't move on until you have completely finished this page.

+When you have finished, you may move on to [phase 3](phase3.md)